extrawest/extrawest_ocpi/README.md

 - [in progress] Add support for OCPI v2.1.1
   - What's done so far:
     - Add version, credentials and locations module;
-    - Add support for initializing v2.1.1 (It's possible to initialize only one version for one project);
+    - Add support for initializing v2.1.1;
+    - It's now possible to initialize a few versions of ocpi for one project;
+    - Minimal required python version is 3.10;

 ## Related